 Data Sources and Fact Sheets

 Data matters.
-When considering focus, priorities and strategies, communities need good data to inform their decision-making.
-As a starting point, NCECF has pulled together information about where to find important data points.
+When considering focus, priorities and strategies, communities need good, disaggregated data to inform their decision-making.
+Here is some information about where to find important data on NC children and families.
 The links below can help your collaborative have a data-driven discussion and make decisions about your work.